leocg/Hackintosh-Dell-G5-5590/README.md

 First version fast and functional.
 AML files fixed to match notebook specs.
 Still working with drivers, need to bring back battery status.

 **July 07 2020 - Initial**

+## About

+This is my "Hackintosh Diary", will be using it to maintain a triple boot Dell G5 5590 a80p between macOS, Arch Linux and Windows.

+Don't directly use my EFI folder, your computer won't boot cause it has CFG Lock disabled and other post install stuff.

+Vanilla Boot could be accomplished using OPENCORE USB BOOT folder.
+Use this folder to make a bootable USB disk with macOS Catalina (tested with 10.5.5).

+Used [Vanilla Laptop Guide](https://dortania.github.io/vanilla-laptop-guide/) from [Dortania](https://dortania.github.io/), but laptop and desktop guide was merged into [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).

+Most work is done post installation, be prepared to read a lot.
+CFG Lock is difficult to understand but very simple to execute.
+Disabling CFG Lock and dGPU using [Optimus Method](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/laptop-disable.html#optimus-method) has major impact on battery life.

+Follow [Vanilla Laptop Guide](https://dortania.github.io/vanilla-laptop-guide/) and use MacBookPro16,1 SMBIOS (remember to insert your generated data at platform info section).
+Setup config.plist using [Coffee Lake Plus](https://dortania.github.io/vanilla-laptop-guide/OpenCore/config-laptop.plist/coffee-lake-plus.html).
+Read every guide very carefully BEFORE start and know what you're going to do beforehand.

+## Config

+**ACPI changes:**

+- SSNC-PLUG - CPU0 into PP00 -> Processor ID on this machine is PP00

+**DELL SPECIFICS config.plist:**

+- UpdateSMBIOSMode = Custom
+- CustomSMBIOSGuid = True
+- Audio layout-id = 15 (other channels worked, but 15 offered better stability and sound quality overall)

+**Patching CFG Lock**

+- Download BIOS from Dell website (version must be the same, variable can change after updates).
+- Dump bios with DecompNewDell.py (used Python3)
+- Open dumped bios with UEFITool
+- Search for "CFG Lock, VarStoreInfo (VarOffset/VarName)".
+Variable name come just after (in my case, using BIOS 1.13.2, was 0x5C4)

+`One Of: CFG Lock, VarStoreInfo (VarOffset/VarName): 0x5C4, VarStore: 0x1 [...]

+The steps above I followed to find the correct CFG Lock variable name.
+After that, simply boot into Modified GRUB Shell and change variable from 0x5C4 to 0x00:

+- Prepare EFI Boot Disk using [Disabling CFG Lock](https://dortania.github.io/OpenCore-Desktop-Guide/extras/msr-lock#disabling-cfg-lock) instructions and patch using **setup_var_3 0x5C4 0x00**

+**If you don't feel confortable messing with bios setting, just change the settings below in your config.plist:**

+- AppleCpuPmCfgLock -> YES
+- AppleXcpmCfgLock -> YES

+**Generating serial numbers:**

+Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS/) script to generate your device serial number.
+Put it into PlatformInfo->Generic (MLB, SystemSerialNumber and SystemUUID).